mahfouzlab/UVRI-workshop-2026/README.md

 - Any prior experience with omics-specific packages

 # Workshop Materials
-All code, data, and templates will be provided via a GitHub repository.
+All code, data, and templates will be provided via this GitHub repository.
 Each session includes:
 📋 Step-by-step code with extensive comments
 🔧 Troubleshooting guides for common errors
 📝 Template scripts you can adapt for your own data